matloff/fasteR/README.md

 There does indeed seem to be an upward trend in time.
 These players should be more careful!

-Note again that the **plot** function, seeing that we supplied it with two arguments instead of one, drew a scatter plot.
-For instance, in **taoout** we see that for age group 25, the mean weight was 200.2427, so there is a dot in the graph for the point (25,200.2427).
+Note again that the **plot** function noticed that we supplied it with two arguments instead of one, and thus drew a scatter plot.
+For instance, in **taout** we see that for age group 25, the mean weight was 200.2427, so there is a dot in the graph for the point (25,200.2427).

-Looking at the picture, it seems we could draw a straight line through that cloud of points that fits the points pretty well.
-Here is where linear regression analysis comes in, and our next lesson.
+> **Your Turn:** There are lots of little experiments you can do on this
+> dataset.
+For instance, use **tapply** to find the mean weight for
+> each position; is the stereotype of the "beefy" catcher accurate, i.e.
+> is the mean weight for that position higher than for the others?
+> Another suggestion:  Plot the number of players at each age group, to
+> visualize the ages at which the bulk of the players fall.

 ## <a name="linreg"> </a> Linear regression analysis

+Looking at the picture in the last lesson, it seems we could draw a straight line through that cloud of points that fits the points pretty well.
+Here is where linear regression analysis comes in.

+We of course cannot go into the details of statistical methodology here, but it will be helpful to at least get a good definition set:

+> As mentioned, we treat the data as a sample from the (conceptual)
+> population of all players, past, present and future.
+Accordingly,
+> there is a population mean for each age group.
+It is assumed that
+> those population means, when plotted against age, lie on some straight
+> line.

+So, we need to use the data to estimate the slope and intercept of that straight line, which R's **lm** ("linear model") function does for us.

 ## <a name="forMore"> </a> To Learn More